Sambhav300899/VideoTranslation/README.md

 2.  **Language Specificity**: Limited to English-to-German translation due to the chosen translation model (`opus-mt-en-de`).
 3.  **Single Speaker Assumption**: The Text-to-Speech (TTS) `xtts_v2/tacotron2` component assumes a single speaker; multi-speaker videos may lead to incorrect voice cloning or synthesis.
 4.  **Lip Sync Performance Overhead**: The `LatentSync` model is computationally intensive and leads to degradation in overall audio and video quality.
 5.  **Lack of Evaluation Metrics**: There are no objective metrics currently employed to evaluate the quality of the translated video, which makes the selection of TTS and Lip Sync models somewhat arbitrary.
+I'm currently using the absolute difference between the original and translated audio as a proxy metric.
 6.  **Contextual Translation Limitations**: Sentence-level translation may lead to a loss of overall context.
 A potential improvement involves using Large Language Models (LLMs) with in-context learning for more coherent translation.
 7.  **Audio Flow Issues**: Sentence-level audio length timing adjustments might result in an unnatural or disrupted audio flow.
 8.  **Open-Source Lip Sync Quality**: The quality of available open-source Lip Sync models is not the greatest.